 Medically reviewed on July 23, 2022 by Morgan Spicer, Medical Communications Manager.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 A sexually transmitted disease (STD), also referred to as sexually transmitted infection (STI), is what the name entails, a disease or infection transmitted through sexual contact.
 STD testing may give you a better understanding of your sexual health and help in the prevention or treatment of common STDs.
-Chlamydia, gonorrhea, hepatitis C, HIV, syphilis, trichomoniasis, and herpes are 7 STDs you can test for right at home.
+Chlamydia, gonorrhea, hepatitis C, HIV, syphilis, and trichomoniasis are 6 STDs you can test for right at home.
 If you are sexually active, you may be at risk for an STD.
 For this reason, it’s important to get an STD test regularly, especially if you are experiencing potential symptoms.
-Although STD symptoms can vary, common ones include:
+Although STD symptoms can vary, common ones include :